Everything You Should Know About Strabismus Surgery and the Recovery Period.

 Adults who have had strabismus surgery should not drive on the day of the procedure.
 If you have double vision after your surgery–a common side effect that may last up to two weeks–you should not drive until the double vision resolves itself.
 You may want to stay out of work for up to two days after the procedure, and a child who has the procedure should plan to be out of school for at least two days following the procedure.
 Generally, people who have had strabismus surgery are able to return to normal activities within two weeks; however, you should always consult with your doctor about returning to normal activities after surgery, especially when it comes to participating in sports or other strenuous activities.
 You should not swim for two weeks after the procedure.

 There are several common side effects after strabismus surgery.
 Sore eyes are commonly reported, generally with relatively easy pain management.
 You may suffer from double vision lasting for a few hours, a few days, or up to two weeks after your surgery.
-Residual misalignment is also common: it’s rare for strabismus surgery to perfectly align the eyes, though most surgeons can bring about substantial improvement.
+Residual misalignment is also common.
+It’s rare for strabismus surgery to perfectly align the eyes, yet most surgeons can bring about substantial improvement.

 If you’re planning strabismus surgery, there are several important things to keep in mind ahead of time.